 - In a small bowl, whisk together the olive oil, vinegar, lime juice, garlic, salt and pepper.
 Set aside.

-- In a large bowl, combine the black beans, corn, tomatoes, onion, and cilantro.
+- In a medium bowl, combine the black beans, corn, tomatoes, onion, and cilantro.
 Add the dressing and toss until well combined.

 Lime Crema